benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 }
 ```

-When using the following command, Laravel will delete *bootstrap/cache/events.php*.
+When using the following command, Laravel will clear the cache by deleting *bootstrap/cache/events.php*.

 ```bash
 php artisan event:clear